 This for each notation is equivalent to performing the given steps repeatedly with the variable item bound to each member of collection.
-The order in which item is bound to members of collection is arbitrary.
-The repetition ends after item has been bound to all the members if collection (or when the algorithm exits via a return or a thrown exception).
-The steps may be specified on the same line following a comma or on the following lines using the indentation style described above.
+The value of collection is computed once prior to performing steps and does not change while performing steps.
+The order in which item is bound to members of collection is implementation dependent.
+The repetition ends after item has been bound to all the members of collection or when the algorithm exits via a return or a thrown exception.
+The steps may be specified on the same line following a comma or on the following lines using the indentation style described in section 6.1.1.
 For example,

-- 1. Let total = 0
+- 1. Let $total = \mathbf{0}$

 - 2. For each product in groceryList

 - a.
-If (product.price > maxPrice), throw an exception
+If product.price > maxPrice, throw an exception

 - b.
 Let total = total + product.price